Melbourne Grammar School: Hone reforms

-Upon becoming headmaster in 1951, Brian Hone initiated significant change in the purpose of the houses, shifting the focus from sporting prowess to pastoral care, house unity and the growth of the character of the students.
-The Cock House Cup was thought to be impeding this vision, so it ceased to be awarded.
+Upon becoming headmaster in 1951, Brian William Hone initiated significant change in the purpose of the houses, shifting the focus from sporting prowess to pastoral care, house unity, and the growth of the character of the students.
+As a result, the Cock House Cup was no longer awarded.

 School House, as the original boarding house, was perceived to be the backbone of life at the school.
-The 1920s, 1930s and 1940s were the era of the "Long Dorm", which saw justice meted out by the house captain and prefects.
+The 1920s, 1930s and 1940s were the era of the "Long Dorm".
 The North dormitory "terrorised the school", however, following the disruption to the school during the Second World War a shift in power occurred and the day boys "got out from under".
-Following the war, it was only the boarders who were still "terrorised", by this time it was by the East dormitory.
-It was Hone who gave the coup de grâce to the worst school house rituals that remained by the end of his first year.
+Following WWII, it was only the boarders who were still "terrorised", by this time it was by the East dormitory.
+Headmaster Hone gave the coup de grâce to the worst school house rituals that remained by the end of his first year.